Steven-Wagner/AdattivoRestServer/README.md

     "id": 7
 }
 ```
+Returns the id of the new employee

 ### PATCH new employee
 Endpoint: `http://localhost:8000/api/employee/:employee_id`

 employee_id param is the ID of the employee to PATCH

 Updates an existing employee.
-Must include at least one valid field in the req.body
+Must include at least one valid field in the body

 Headers:
 * Content-Type: application/json